DevOpsHiveHQ/dynamic-devops-roadmap/docs/faq/README.md

 **You still could use the roadmap in a course or a bootcamp mode when it's combined with guidance from an experienced mentor.**

+## Is there a community for this roadmap?

+Yes, currently we have an active community on [Telegram](https://t.me/DevOpsHive/985).

 ## Is this roadmap for DevOps Engineers only?